What is Disability Living Allowance (DLA)?

 High Rate Mobility (HRM)

 If your child qualifies for the higher rate mobility component (if they “cannot walk, can only walk a short distance without severe discomfort, could become very ill if they try to walk or they’re blind or severely sight impaired”), this not only entitles you to larger benefit payments, but it also comes with several other benefits.
-You can choose to use your mobility element to lease a car through the Motability scheme (you lease a brand new vehicle, the lease of which includes road tax, insurance, break down cover, servicing and maintenance - all you have to pay for is the fuel or electricity to run the vehiucle).
+You can choose to use your mobility element to lease a car through the Motability scheme (you lease a brand new vehicle, the lease of which includes road tax, insurance, break down cover, servicing and maintenance - all you have to pay for is the fuel or electricity to run the vehicle).
 You will automatically be entitled to a Disabled Blue Badge for your child, which in addition to allowing you to park in disabled parking bays can also entitle you to free parking in some carparks, exemption from some congestion charges and discounts on things like ferries.
 You can also apply for exemption from road tax on the car you'll be using to transport your child in.

 High Rate Mobility - Virtually Unable To Walk (VUW) & Severe Mental Impairment (SMI) Criteria